 Lastly, settle on which insurance provider to go for.
-Some banks can include insurance premiums as part of the asset financing deal.
+Most banks can include insurance premiums as part of the asset financing deal.
 But, just like a dealership, go for a reliable insurance provider that will give you the much needed comfort and reassurance as you navigate these crafty roads.

 Proceeding to Buy

-And now (drum rolls) the eagerly awaited moment is here, where we suggest you come down to our showroom at Ridgeways Kiambu Road or call us on 0798 500000 for a free consultation.
+We suggest you come down to our showroom at Ridgeways Kiambu Road or call us on 0798 500000 for a free consultation.

 Well, free because you won’t pay for it, it’s not a limited time offer so it won’t run out while you’re still making up your mind and there’s no strings attached – Zero.
 Nada.

 You can also explore cars listed on our website - https://motorhub.co.ke/ then tap the WhatsApp chat icon for a friendly one on one conversation.
 Little secret – ALL prices listed are always negotiable upon viewing, don’t let anyone tell you otherwise.